rohanod/route-visualiser/prompt.md

 Help me Create the example json first

 I want javascript scripts and create the scripts in a scripts folder in the project folder(Use better-t-stack to create the app so we can have a bunch of useful things.
-Here is my starting command, modify it as you see fit but we don't need to save any routes, just visualise them `pnpm create better-t-stack@latest my-better-t-app --frontend next --backend next --runtime node --api trpc --auth none --payments none --database none --orm none --db-setup none --package-manager pnpm --git --web-deploy none --server-deploy none --install --addons pwa tauri turborepo --examples none`). start with the scripts section.
+Here is my starting command, modify it as you see fit but we don't need to save any routes, just visualise them `pnpm create better-t-stack@latest route-visualiser --frontend next --backend next --runtime node --api trpc --auth none --payments none --database none --orm none --db-setup none --package-manager pnpm --no-git --web-deploy none --server-deploy none --install --addons pwa ruler tauri turborepo --examples none`). start with the scripts section.
 Use a proper libary for converting the swiss coords.
 Don't create the full app, just these helper scripts.
 Make sure to test the scripts.
 Delete main project if you actually did create the main app

 Use all the tools you have to help with the task